 While it has a secure double joint framework, the elbow isn’t impervious to wearing down as continuous use can aggravate surrounding tissue.
 AICA’s Atlanta orthopedic doctors are prepared to provide care for all types of elbow damage.
 The nature or cause of the injury doesn’t change anything, our orthopedic team will help you understand all treatment options and what the severity of your injury is.

-No matter if you are a professional athlete trying to get back to optimal health for elite sports performance, or just a person ready to enjoy a good pickup basketball game in the driveway, we can help you at AICA Orthopedics.
-Our course of treatment ranges from physical therapy, to non-invasive procedures, to full surgical options when necessary.
+No matter if you are a professional athlete trying to get back to optimal health for elite sports performance, or just a person suffering from elbow pain after a car accident, we can help you at AICA Orthopedics.
+Our course of treatment ranges from physical therapy to non-invasive procedures, to full surgical options when necessary.

 Your treatment will provide lasting relief to your elbow pain.
 We invite you to schedule an appointment and see what we mean by calling (404) 855-2141.